tkuhn/nanopub-server/README.md

 - Access to a MongoDB instance
 - Disk space of up to around 10kB per nanopublication

-In addition, we assume here that Git and Maven are installed.
+In addition, we assume here that Git and Maven are installed (tested with Maven version 3; version 2.0.9 might work too).

 Currently, the nanopub server also depends on the latest snapshots of the packages nanopub-java and trustyuri-java: